GabrielFreitas29/FIAP-CPs-Edge_Computing/README.md

-# 📊 Sistema de Monitoramento de Luminosidade – Vinheria Agnello
+# 📊 Medição da luminosidade do ambiente

 ## 📌 Descrição do Projeto